Planning For the Year Ahead: Get a Planned Preventive Maintenance Schedule in Place

 All these systems will be costly to repair if they break down, but you also need to calculate the cost to your operations of them not working, and build that risk into your schedule frequency.
 Many installations have an ongoing maintenance agreement built into the installation contract, but even after this expires, or after a warranty period expires, it still makes absolute sense to keep a planned preventive maintenance schedule going.

-In many cases, manufacturers’ information or your installation engineers should be able to recommend the frequency in which equipment should undergo routine maintenance.
+In many cases, manufacturers’ information or your installation engineers should be able to recommend the frequency in which equipment should undergo routine maintenance, such as a boiler service.
 This is also sometimes dictated by legislation, for example with fixed electrical wiring installations, but essentially you need to ask yourself:

 - How critical is this machine/equipment to my business?